 - The Representation Review will continue (as per legal requirements) to meet the deadline of no later than 31 August 2018 for council to resolve an initial proposal.

-Council must notify the public of the initial proposal for future representation arrangements by May 2018.
+Council will notify the public of the initial proposal for future representation arrangements in the second half of 2018.

 All variables must be considered – communities of interest (what is a community, where is my community), the number and names of wards, the number of Councillors and whether or not to have community boards.
 Council must also consider any decision made regarding the establishment of Māori wards and the impact on ward boundaries.